Georgia Residency for In-State Tuition

 Students may be eligible for a waiver of the out-of-state tuition difference if they are in one of the following categories: full-time employees of the University System and their spouse and dependent children; full-time teachers in a Georgia public school and their dependent children; active-duty military personnel and their dependents while stationed in Georgia.

-These students should contact the Registrar's Office for more details about the required documentation needed, and do not need to complete the Petition for Residency.
+These students should contact the Registrar's Office for more details about the required documentation needed.

 The Georgia Student Finance Commission and the HOPE Program make residency decisions and qualifications concerning the state-sponsored HOPE Scholarship program.
 Any questions regarding the HOPE scholarship should be directed towards those programs specifically.